Lucene Wisniewski

 Therapist

 Jennifer Campbell, LISW, comes to CEBTOhio with her Masters in Social Work from Rutgers University.
-She has several years of experience delivering evidence based treatments, including comprehensive DBT, CBT-E, ACT, and DBT-PE for clients across various levels of care.
+She is a DBT LBC Certified Clinician and has several years of experience delivering evidence based treatments, including comprehensive DBT, CBT-E, ACT, and DBT-PE for clients across various levels of care.

 Her specialties include treating teenagers and young adults struggling with eating disorders, chronic emotion dysregulation, trauma, and concerns with rigid cognitions and fixed thinking.